demisto/content-docs/docs/concepts/demisto-sdk.md

  - PowerShell test and analyze - Code linters for PowerShell.

 At the end of the command a short report will appear with all the error and warnings found, as well as failed and passed unit tests.

+For additional information please see our documentation about [linting](../integrations/linting.md) and [unit testing](../integrations/unit-testing.md).

 #### Examples and Use Cases:
  - Run lint on all committed and changed files: